EMERGENCY RESOURCE PAGE

 Halfway Housing helps transition individuals and families from shelters or homelessness to permanent housing.
 Length of stay is usually anywhere from 6 months to 2 years.
 Residents are often required to pay at least 30% of their income toward program fees.
 Sometimes the money they pay in fees is returned to them when they leave.
 Any emergency or homeless shelter that allows their clients to stay more than 6 months is also classified under this category.

 Permanent Affordable Housing is a long-term solution for housing.
-Residents are often allowed to stay as long as they remain in the low-income bracket but is sometimes limited 3 – 5 years.
+Residents are often allowed to stay as long as they remain in the low-income bracket but are sometimes limited to 3 – 5 years.
 Residents pay no more than 30% of their income toward rent.
-Emergency shelters, homeless shelters and transitional housing programs that allow their clients to stay without a maximum stay are also classified under this category.
+Emergency shelters, homeless shelters, and transitional housing programs that allow their clients to stay without a maximum stay are also classified under this category.

 Drug and Alcohol Rehab programs are intended to treat alcohol and/or drug dependency.
 The cost of participating in one of these programs and the method of treatment range significantly.

 Supportive Housing Programs that provide an alternative living arrangement for individuals who, because of age, disability, substance abuse, mental illness, chronic homelessness, or other circumstances, are unable to live independently without care, supervision, and/or support to help them in the activities of daily living; or who need access to case management, housing support, vocational, employment and other services to transition to independent living.

 Shared Housing Programs helps bring low-income persons together and helps prevent homelessness by providing affordable housing options.
 This service is good for families, disabled persons, and others wanted more companionship.